Silver25/Movie-Catalogue/README.md

 - Menu with choices
 - Listing of all records from file
-- Create/Read/Update/Delete functionality
+- Creating new record
+- Saving input data in cloud (Google Docs API)
 - User input Error handling
-- Google Docs API
+- Warning in the case of wrong input
-- Deployment on Heroku
+- Terminal access (Deployment on Heroku)

 ### Future Features